tiy-durham-fe-2015/curriculum/lectures/week-02-1-jan-20.md

   - When the mouse hovers over this, the background color should transition slowly to another color
 - If you're here, you can go ahead and update your login form to have icons:
-  - Use an icon font  http://app.fontastic.me/
+  - Use an icon font: http://app.fontastic.me/

 ## Assignment